Eden Prairie Local News

 All seven candidates participated in a June 28 League of Women Voters public forum at St. Louis Park City Hall.

-Maintaining that she had more experience than her opponents, Dimick offered her life story from teen mother to lawyer to prosecutor to judge.
+Maintaining that she had more experience than her opponents, Holton Dimick offered her life story from teen mother to lawyer to prosecutor to judge.

 Moriarty, the DFL-endorsed candidate for Hennepin County Attorney, cited her 31-year career as a Hennepin County public defender and her 2014 appointment as Hennepin County’s first female chief public defender as an argument for her election.